fgrosse/PHPASN1/README.md

 ### Decoding binary data

-Decoding BER encoded binary data is just as easy as encoding it.
+Decoding BER encoded binary data is just as easy as encoding it:
-I am currently working on this part of the API so there might be some useful methods in the future that allow you to easily navigate the decoded data.

 ```php
 use FG\ASN1\Object;